 Like other microgreens, pea shoots are harvested at a very young age, just before the plant’s true leaves emerge.

-They are primarily grown in soil as they have very prominent root systems.
+They are primarily grown in soil or coconut coir as they have very prominent root systems.
 They need the nutritious soil for the root structure to take hold.

 You can let these microgreens grow a bit longer and harvest them as pea shoots.
 You can start to harvest them when they seem like they’ll begin to bend over, between 6″ – 10″ above the soil.
 Cut them with a sharp scissor 1″-2″ above the seed.